Grunwald, Warmian–Masurian Voivodeship

 Grunwald is a village in the administrative district of Gmina Grunwald, within Ostróda County, Warmian-Masurian Voivodeship, in northern Poland.
 The village, Grünfelde until 1945, is chiefly known for a medieval battle, the 1410 Battle of Grunwald (or Tannenberg) between Polish-Lithuanian and Teutonic Knights forces.

 Geography

-It lies approximately 26 km south of Ostróda and 43 km south-west of the regional capital Olsztyn.
 It is located within the historic region of Masuria.

 History

 On 15 July 1410, the Battle of Grunwald was fought near the village (in the direction of the Stębark/Tannenberg village).
 In it, Polish–Lithuanian forces commanded by King Władysław II Jagiełło defeated the Teutonic Knights.
 It was one of the largest battles in medieval Europe and one of the most important and magnificent victories in the history of Poland and Lithuania.
 The Grunwald Battlefield, listed as a Historic Monument of Poland, is located nearby.
 Festivities and battle reenactments take place every year on the battle anniversary.